okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app/main/index.md

 ## Add and configure packages

-Next you need to add the Okta Spring Boot Starter to your application.
+Add the Okta Spring Boot Starter to your application.

 <StackSelector snippet="addconfigpkg" noSelector />